 Although good data is hard to find on this subject, the generally quoted estimated risks for penicillin are:

-- 1 in 10,000 of the mother developing a severe allergic reaction (anaphylaxis); and
+• 1 in 10,000 of the mother developing a severe allergic reaction (anaphylaxis*); and

-• 1 in 100,000* of the mother developing fatal anaphylaxis, resulting in her death.
+• 1 in 100,000** of the mother developing fatal anaphylaxis, resulting in her death.

-And severe complications can occur in the unborn baby even when the anaphylaxis developed by the mother is not life threatening, although this risk is probably overstated.
+Severe complications can occur in the unborn baby even when the anaphylaxis developed by the mother is not life threatening, although this risk is probably overstated.

 **Although often quoted, these figures are generally accepted as being a significant over-estimate of the risk – a recent paper stated that, in the US between 1997 (the year after the CDC recommended intravenous antibiotics in labour for women whose babies were at higher risk of developing GBS infection) and 2001, an estimated 1.8 million women were given penicillin in labour and no deaths occurred, so an estimate of a 1 in 100,000 risk of death from penicillin anaphylaxis is likely to be an over-estimate.
 The prevention of neonatal group B streptococcal disease.
 MR Law, G Palomaki, Z Alfirevic, R Gilbert, P Heath, C McCartney, T Reid, S Schrag on behalf of the Medical Screening Society Working Group on GBS Disease.
 J Med Screen 2005;12:60-68.

 Whenever antibiotics are taken, there are always risks of antibiotic resistance developing.
 When antibiotics are given to pregnant women, this could affect the mother and her baby.
 When antibiotics are given around birth and in the early weeks of life, there is the chance they may increase the likelihood of the baby developing allergies.
 Although a lot of press space is given to this, data is unfortunately lacking on whether it’s the giving of antibiotics that causes the allergies, or whether there are other reasons (for example, genetics, environment, disease, etc.).
-This is yet another area where more research is needed!
+This is yet another area where more research is needed.

 Research has shown that intravenous antibiotics (ideally penicillin), given in labour to women whose babies are at higher risk of developing GBS infection, is highly effective at reducing the risk of GBS infection in newborn babies, without any known long-term side-effects on the baby, and no apparent tendency to increase antibiotic resistance.
 Indeed, GBS has remained sensitive to penicillin for over 60 years.